Junior-bell/ECom/README.md

 Spring Boot: Java framework for building RESTful APIs.
 Spring Data JPA: For database operations with Hibernate as the ORM.
 Spring Security: For authentication and authorization using JWT.
+Oracle SQL: Primary relational database for production data storage.
-MySQL: Relational database for storing products, users, and orders.
+H2 Database: In-memory database for development and testing.

 Frontend: